esper-io/console_docs/docs/provisioning-methods/6-tap.md

 ![](https://lh5.googleusercontent.com/JLrDpoocxpc-EYCV7yX_-TS5IDewBQnLC2eEIEXsvhe8luwaK4Sy98699i8he8QiXjoENBX6TRtDQRWZ-Hmoa6QTWs0hBEi9HgnhrorqeWlcwseNLIMczIdLBLykD2LL6JsVzfbS)

 Note: This modal will pop up when you click the QR code for the Group.
 A similar modal will pop up when you click the QR code at the directory level.
 Devices will be onboarded to the endpoint and the Esper Agent will be installed.
-Devices that are onboarded directly to a Group will automatically begin provisioning with the Group’s Blueprint if one exists.
+Devices that are onboarded directly to a Group will automatically begin onboarding with the Group’s Blueprint if one exists.
 If a device is onboarded to the Directory level, it will not be provisioned until it is moved to a Group with a Blueprint.

 On the dropdown for Wi-Fi, you can choose from an existing network or add a new one. ![](https://lh6.googleusercontent.com/fgW-kJCG4AXIUOYskzubi3XpfB-Qe8LjHWhos7o1dFAy5G3yjfg4mu3Nrv2Wm10JOMoQDBdrckWrzPR_ycY9nXUERgXnxkZnRQ5q5b0-_4dUXJqgVt7x6ouLnzoTJPg5fTNu-ngi)